Construction along the Hollywood Walk of Fame is scheduled for 2023 - ExBulletin

 Construction along the Hollywood Walk of Fame is scheduled for 2023

-Construction is expected to include an expanded pedestrian zone on part of Hollywood Boulevard, as well as sidewalk restaurants, bike racks, bus shelters, benches and landscaping, according to Los Angeles Council Member Mitch OFarrell. which represents Hollywood.
+Construction is expected to include an expanded pedestrian zone on part of Hollywood Boulevard, as well as sidewalk restaurants, bike racks, bus shelters, benches and landscaping, according to Los Angeles Councilman Mitch O’ Farrell, who represents Hollywood.

+The money for the improvements comes from LA Metro’s Measure M, which was approved by voters in 2016 as a half-cent sales tax measure to fund traffic, transit and traffic projects. transport.
+The LA Metro Board voted last year to invest $7.2 million in Measure M financing for the construction of Hollywood Boulevard.

 Sources